Chess Tournament Information

 Philadelphia City Center Hotel.
 GM norms were achieved by Marc Arnold,

-with results and games from many past World Opens.
-The 2013 World Open
+Open website with results and games from many past World Opens.

-was held at Hyatt Regency Crystal City, a few miles from Washington, DC in

-Arlington, VA.
-Entries were slightly greater than in 2012, and six

-players made IM norms: Christopher Gu, Luke Harmon-Vellotti, Arthur Shen,

-Shiyam Thavandiran, Sean Vibbert, and Kevin Wang.
 The

+2013 World Open was held at Hyatt Regency Crystal City, a few miles from

+Washington, DC in Arlington, VA.
+Entries were slightly greater than in

+2012, and six players made IM norms: Christopher Gu, Luke Harmon-Vellotti,

+Arthur Shen, Shiyam Thavandiran, Sean Vibbert, and Kevin Wang.
+The 2014

-2014 event was held at Hyatt Regency Crystal City and was won by Ilya
+event was held at Hyatt Regency Crystal City and was won by Ilya Smirin,

 before returning to Philadelphia, ended in an 8-way tie.
 GM Alex Lenderman took

-Open at the Marriott Philadelphia Downtown and won by Tigran Petrosian.
+World Open at the Marriott Philadelphia Downtown and won by Tigran

-Zhansaya Abdumalik and Farai Mandizha made GM norms and Carissa Yip a WIM norm.
+Petrosian.
+Zhansaya Abdumalik and Farai Mandizha made GM norms and Carissa Yip

 The